darena-solutions/bluebuttonpro-public/docs/source/synapse.rst

 Synapse
 =======

-Synapse is a functinality that allows resources for a specific patient to be shared with an organization, user, or person.
+Synapse is a functionality that allows resources for a specific patient to be shared with an organization, user, or person.

 .. _synapse-creating-a-package: